Lie groupoids determined by their orbit spaces: Lift-complete Lie groupoids

 When $G$ is \'{e}tale, we have a functor $\Eff:G \to \Gamma(\Psi(G))$.
 This is the identity on objects, and takes an arrow $g:x \mapsto y$ to $\germ{t s^{-1}}{x}$, where $s^{-1}$ is the local inverse of $s$ mapping $x$ to $g$.
 This is the \define{effect} functor, and we denote $\Eff(G) := \Gamma(\Psi(G))$.
 We call $G$ \define{effective} if $\Eff$ is faithful, in which case $\Eff$ is an isomorphism.

-\begin{definition} A Lie groupoid $G \rra M$ is \define{lift-complete}\footnote{Thanks to Sergio Zamora Barrera for suggesting the terminology.} if it is \'{e}tale, effective, its orbits are totally disconnected, and \begin{enumerate} \item[(LC)] whenever $f:U \to M$ is a smooth map such that $\pi f = \pi|_U$, for every $x \in U$ the germ $\germ{f}{x}$ has a representative in $\Psi(G)$. \end{enumerate} We say a pseudogroup $\Psi$ is \define{lift-complete} if $\Gamma(\Psi)$ is lift-complete. \end{definition} We could consider Lie groupoids satisfying condition \hyperref[def:5]{(LC)} only, but the \'{e}tale, effective, and totally disconnected orbits assumptions will be necessary for all our results, so we bundle them into the definition. \begin{definition} We denote by $\mbf{LiftComp}$ the sub-bicategory of $\mbf{Bi}$ whose objects are lift-complete Lie groupoids.
+\begin{definition} A Lie groupoid $G \rra M$ is \define{lift-complete}\footnote{Thanks to Sergio Zamora Barrera for suggesting the terminology.} if it is \'{e}tale, effective, its orbits are totally disconnected, and \begin{enumerate} \item[(LC)] whenever $f:U \to M$ is a smooth map such that $\pi f = \pi|_U$, for every $x \in U$ the germ $\germ{f}{x}$ has a representative in $\Psi(G)$. \end{enumerate} We say a pseudogroup $\Psi$ is \define{lift-complete} if $\Gamma(\Psi)$ is lift-complete. \end{definition} We could consider Lie groupoids satisfying condition \hyperref[def:5]{(LC)} only, but the \'{e}tale, effective, and totally disconnected orbits assumptions will be necessary for all our results, so we bundle them into the definition.
+Germ groupoids are necessarily \'{e}tale and effective, so a pseudogroup $\Psi$ is lift-complete if and only if its orbits are totally disconnected and condition \hyperref[def:5]{(LC)} holds. \begin{definition} We denote by $\mbf{LiftComp}$ the sub-bicategory of $\mbf{Bi}$ whose objects are lift-complete Lie groupoids.
 We use $\mbf{LiftComp}^{\twoheadrightarrow}$ to indicate when we only take surjective submersive bibundles for 1-arrows.
 We let $\mbf{QLiftComp}$ denote the sub-bicategory of $\mbf{LiftComp}$ whose orbit maps are Q-charts. \end{definition}